pulpitum/core/README.md

     php artisan config:publish cartalyst/sentry

-NOTE: This package is under heavy developement, ist not yep in beta release.
+NOTE: This package is under heavy developement, is not yep in beta release.